 A team of former IU players met the 1984 U.S. Olympic basketball team coached by Bob Knight in an exhibition game at Assembly Hall in 1984.
 It was quite a collection of talent, the kind of game I’d pay money to see now if a DVD was available.

 Afterward, I was struck by the contrast between Quinn Buckner and Isiah Thomas, the point guards who had led Knight’s first two NCAA championship teams.
-Little did I know I would get to know both of them much better with the Pacers.
+Little did I know then I would get to know both of them much better when they worked for the Pacers.
+And little did they know their dreams at the time of this article would take drastic turns.

 (c) 1984 The Journal-Gazette, Ft.
 Wayne, IN.
 Reprinted with permission.